guildxyz/token-xyz-contracts/docs/mock/ERC20MintableBurnable.md

 # ERC20MintableBurnable

-A mintable and burnable ERC20 token.
+A mintable and burnable ERC20 token with a single owner.